 "Lollywood" is one of three projects I shot while on a two-week trip to Liberia in the fall of 2009.
-I was hired by Liberia Mission to shoot a promotional documentary about the kids who helped found the Mission in 2003 - at the end of the civil war.
-That project became a six-part webseries, "Children of Hope".
+I was hired by an organization, Liberia Mission, to shoot a promotional documentary about the kids who helped found the Mission in 2003 - at the end of the civil war.
+This project turned into a six-part web-series, "Children of Hope".
 I also planned on shooting a narrative short while I was there.
 That project became "Son of None" which went on to win Best Short at the Boston Film Fest and took home the Special Jury prize at Slamdance 2011.
 "Lollywood" took me completely by surprise.
-On the first week of the trip, I screen-tested actors for "Son of None" and cut together a little film.
-Shortly after showing it to the kids, Edwin approached me and said he wanted to make a "show" with the older kids.
+I was screen-testing actors for "Son of None" and cut together a little film the first week I was there.
+Shortly after showing it to the kids, an older student, Edwin G. Kollie, approached me and said he wanted to make a "show" with the older kids.
 I told him to meet me the next night to go over the script.
-In those 24 hours he completed the story and had the entire cast lined up - all of whom knew their lines.
+In those 24 hours he had it completely cast and the kids all knew their lines.
 I cleared three hours from my schedule the next day to shoot his "show" afterschool.

-I met them at the location and stopped dead in my tracks when I found an African village where there was only farmland the day before.
-"This," I said to myself, "is probably the closest I'll ever come to shooting on a Hollywood back-lot".
-I was soon met by 30 kids dressed in makeshift colonial-period tribal costumes and face-paint made from crushed rocks and water.
-The craziest thing about this experience was the realization that these kids were all alive simply by chance.
+I met them at the location and stopped dead in my tracks when I found an African village in a place that was only fallow farmland the day before.
+"This," I said to myself, "is probably the closest I'll ever come to shooting on a Hollywood backlot".
+I was soon met by 30 kids dressed in makeshift tribal costumes and face-paint made from crushed rocks and water.
+The craziest thing about this experience was the realization that these kids were alive simply because of chance.
 Killing was so arbitrary during the war that a stray (or intended) bullet could have easily ended any of their lives - as was the fate of many in their families.
-I couldn't help but think of all the beautiful ideas and imaginations that died in that war.
-But the greatest thing I learned from Edwin and his collaborators is that there is so much potential in every kid.
-It might be cliché, but it just became very clear to me that any effort to give a poor kid the slightest of opportunities - regardless of how small - is never wasted.
-We'll be surprised and delighted every time.
-And who knows, the next Nollywood star could be sitting deep in the bush just waiting for some schmuck like me to walk through his village with a camera?
+I couldn't help but think of all the beautiful ideas and creativity that died in that war.
+But the greatest thing I learned from Edwin is that there is so much potential in every kid.
+If they are given even the smallest of opportunities they can do amazing things.
+It might be cliché, but it just came very clear to me that any effort to give a poor kid some opportunity - regardless of how big - is never wasted.
+We'll be surprised at every turn.